mdn/content/files/en-us/web/api/filesystemsyncaccesshandle/truncate/index.md

 ### Exceptions

 - `InvalidStateError` {{domxref("DOMException")}}
-  - : Thrown if the associated access handle is already closed, or if the modification of the file's binary data otherwise fails.
+  - : Thrown if the associated access handle is already closed, or if the modification of the file's binary data completely fails.
 - `QuotaExceededError` {{domxref("DOMException")}}
   - : Thrown if the `newSize` is larger than the original size of the file, and exceeds the browser's [storage quota](/en-US/docs/Web/API/Storage_API/Storage_quotas_and_eviction_criteria).
+- {{jsxref("TypeError")}}
+  - : Thrown if the underlying file system does not support setting the file size to the new size.

 ## Examples